Mikerophonic/AnimalShelterApi.Solution/README.md

 Use your program of choice to make API calls.
 In your API calls, use the domain _http://localhost:5000_.

+To use Swagger, enter http://localhost:5000/swagger/index.html in your browser.

 ## API Documentation

 ### GET /api/Animals